 ROAD CONSTRUCTION

 Construction on the SW ring road continues around the Chapel and we communicate often with both the construction company and provincial government for updates that affect access to our site.
 Currently, access to 37th Street from Highway 22X has been permanently ended.
-Readers can find new directions to the chapel by clicking on our home page.
+Readers can find new directions to the chapel by clicking HERE.

 Members of the new Board of Directors: